-Ann O’Delia Diss Debar briefly tried to join Dr. Cyrus Reed Teed’s Koreshan Unity, and later opened her own copy commune right down the street and tried to compete with them.
-Dr. Teed and the Koreshans were the subject of our Series 4 episode “We Live Inside.”
+Ann O’Delia Diss Debar briefly tried to join Dr. Cyrus Reed Teed’s Koreshan Unity (“We Live Inside”), and later opened her own copy commune right down the street and tried to compete with them.

 When Princess Editha Lolita was setting up the Order of the Crystal Sea, she stole one more play from the Koreshan Unity’s book and wrote to the Harmony Society in Pittsburgh (“Hold Fast What Thou Hast” and “That No Man Take Thy Crown”) asking for financial assistance.
 Trustee John S. Duss, who had been burned by his earlier association with Teed, respectfully declined.

 Freeman Bernstein, who booked Ann O’Delia Diss Debar into Oscar Hammerstein’s Victoria Theater for her final lecture tour, also tried to profit off of Laura Biggar’s legal problems (“Pleadings from Asbury Park”) by offering her bail in exchange for future services.
-(We covered Biggar’s outlandish trial of the century in Series 4’s “Pleadings from Asbury Park.”)
-In later life, Bernstein also ran scams out of Hollywood’s Garden of Allah hotel, the subject of Series 7’s “The Garden of Oblivion.”
+In later life, Bernstein also ran scams out of Hollywood’s Garden of Allah hotel (“The Garden of Oblivion”).

 - “Ann O’Delia Diss Debar.”
 Wikipedia. https://en.wikipedia.org/wiki/Ann_O%27Delia_Diss_Debar Accessed 10/1/2019.